Celebrating a Green Halloween can help slash waste and reduce litter in our communities. Photo: Ann Tsybko.

 4. Treats Without the Trick

 Every year for Halloween, consumers in the U.S. buy over 600 million pounds of candy.
-But most of these treats come in unrecyclable plastic wrappers that will sink to the bottom of a landfill.
+But most of these treats come in unrecyclable candy wrappers that will sink to the bottom of a landfill.
 So, what are the alternatives?

 Clementines and raisins will not impress the kids.
 But, luckily, you have many options left for treats: Plenty of chocolate bars and truffles come wrapped in foil or paper – like Hershey’s Kisses and Ferrero’s chocolates.
-You can also opt for boxed candy.
+You can also opt for boxed sweets.
 M&Ms, Nerds, Dots, and Swedish Fish all have this option available.
-Want an out-of-the-box alternative?
+Want an out-of-the-box option?
 Consider handing out soda cans.
 Remind the trick-or-treaters to return their container to the store for 5 to 10 cents (depending on where you live) to add to their booty.

 5. Host a Green Halloween Party